melintea/upml/doc/upml/switch.md

 ## TLA

-Close the system as described in the Promelasection above.
-Note: this will generate an infinite run (for now).
+Close the system as described in the Promela section above.
+Note: this might generate an infinite run (as in the first/simulation closed system).

 Then run upml and load the result in the toolbox: